TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Terms of Service.md

 BLP is concerned about the integrity of this Web site when it is accessed in a manner solely determined by third parties or viewed in a setting solely created by third parties.
 Specifically, BLP is concerned with activities such as bringing up or presenting content of this Web site within another Web site ("framing").
 In this regard, without limiting the provisions contained in our TOS, you may not frame any Web page from Bloomberg.com, except with our express written permission.
 Further, you may not archive, cache, or mirror any Bloomberg.com Web page or portions of a Web page.
 If you would like to use, reprint, frame, or redistribute any Bloomberg.com content other than as permitted herein, you must request permission from BLP by writing to FEEDBACK.
 Please include: (a) your name, e-mail address, and telephone number. (b) the name of your company. (c) the Web site address(es) where the proposed use will occur. and (d) specific details about the contemplated linking or framing activities, including the content or Web page(s) of this Web site which you would like to use.

-Registration Form

-By filling out the following required information, you agree that you have read the above Linking Terms and agree to be bound by them:

-Note: All fields required.

-First Name: Last Name: Company Name: E-mail: Phone Number: URL To Link From: C. INQUIRIES REGARDING THIS SITE'S CONTENT back to top
+C. INQUIRIES REGARDING THIS SITE'S CONTENT back to top

 Click here for inquiries regarding this site's content.

 Click here for the Bloomberg FAQ.

-D. INTELLECTUAL PROPERTY ISSUESback to top 1.
+D. INTELLECTUAL PROPERTY ISSUES back to top 1.
 General Inquiries:

 Please send general inquiries regarding intellectual property issues to FEEDBACK